-- The Company has a 50% ownership interest in Inversiones Laguna Blanca S.A. through its affiliate Camino Nevado Limitada.
-The former is the result of a strategic alliance started in 2007 between Empresas Copec S.A. and Inversiones Ultraterra in equal parts.
+- The Group has a 50% ownership interest in Inversiones Laguna Blanca S.A.
+This company is the result of a strategic alliance that began in 2007 between Empresas Copec S.A. and Inversiones Ultraterra in equal parts.
 The company was incorporated in order to develop the Mina Invierno project, to explore and produce coal from Riesco Island, located north of Punta Arenas in the Magellan Region.
 Therefore, in 2007 the company was awarded CORFO tenders for coal exploration with purchase options on two coal areas located in that island, where the biggest proven sub-bituminous coal reserves in Chile are located.